 - 12-14 months: children point to objects that they want.
 A child with ASD may take the parent’s hand, and lead the parent to the object.

-- 14-16 months: most children point at objects they find interesting, looking back and forth between the parent and the object.
-A child with ASD will point to an object, wanting the parent to get it for him, but without interest in connecting with the parent.
+- 14-16 months: most children point to objects they find interesting, looking back and forth between the parent and the object.
+A child with ASD will point to an object, wanting the parent to get it for him but without interest in connecting with the parent.

 Most children have a stage in which they repeat what they hear, but children with ASD will repeat what they heard for longer periods of time.

 They repeat dialogue from movies or conversations in the tones in which they heard them.

 Making the diagnosis of ASD can be complicated because there is no specific medical test.
 Diagnosis must be made using information from the parents and observations during well-child checkups.

 How do I get a diagnosis for Autism?

 As soon as ASD is suspected, a child should be referred for a full evaluation.
 It can be done by a doctor or psychologist with expertise in ASD.

 Evaluation by a team of specialists is preferred, with developmental pediatricians, neurologists, psychiatrists, psychologists, speech or language pathologists, educators, and social workers.
 Some school systems do evaluations.

 - Careful observation of play and interactions with others